Original air date: 10/2/1999

 - Inflating Body Gag: Patrick tries to give the wax Squidward mouth-to-mouth, but ends up inflating himself.

-- Mistaken for Undead: Spongebob and Patrick mistaking Squidward for a ghost which he exploited to take advantage of.
+- Mistaken for Undead: SpongeBob and Patrick mistaking Squidward for a ghost which he exploited to take advantage of.
+Even after he reveals he's still alive, SpongeBob assumes he's in denial of his death.

 - Never Say "Die": Played straight by SpongeBob, then subverted by Patrick.
 See Euphemism Buster above.

-- Pet the Dog: Squidward seemed genuinely concerned when Spongebob and Patrick cry for him to "spare [them his] ghostly anger".
+- Pet the Dog: Squidward seemed genuinely concerned when Spongebob and Patrick cry for him to "spare them his ghostly anger", though it leads to him getting the idea to take advantage of the duo.

 - Repeat After Me: This exchange.Patrick: He really needs to get to the Great Beyond.